cakerawala/.github/profile/README.md

 2. **Be cool**: Treat everyone with respect and kindness, no matter what their experience, background, or views are.
 No flaming, trolling, or discriminatory language allowed.

-3. **Stick to the code**: We respect Contributor Covenant Code of Conduct as we respect the rules of universe.
+3. **Stick to the code**: We respect the Contributor Covenant Code of Conduct as we respect the rules of the universe.
 By participating, you agree to follow the code at all times.

 4. **Contribute like a boss**: Your contributions should be helpful and relevant to the project's goals.
 No spamming, trolling, or making off-topic contributions.